dataiku/dss-visual-edit/docs/faq.md

 ## Can I use Visual Edit if my data is on connection X?

 Visual Edit can load your original data regardless of the underlying connection.
-When using it for the first time, the editlog, edits, and edited datasets will be created on the same connection.
+When using it for the first time, the `editlog`, `edits`, and `edited` datasets will be created on the same connection.

-We strongly recommend using an SQL connection for the editlog, as explained in the [deployment guide](deploy).
-The edits and edited datasets can be on a different connection.
+We strongly recommend using a [compatible SQL connection](compatibility) for the `editlog`, as motivated in the [deployment guide](deploy).
+The `edits` and `edited` datasets can be on a different connection.

 If [linked records](linked-records) are needed, and if the linked dataset has more than 10,000 rows or if lookup columns are needed, then the linked dataset must also be on an SQL connection.